 State law (sec.
 66.1105(18), Wis.
 Stats.), governs Multijurisdictional TIDs.
 The TIDs created under this section are the only ones that can be created in more than one municipality.
-Some cities would be better able to meet development needs if they could collaborate with other cities.
-A Multijurisdictional TID allows two or more cities that enter into an intergovernmental cooperative agreement to create a joint TID.
+Some cities would be better able to meet

 The same rules/timelines for a TID created under sec.
 66.1105, Wis.
 Stats., apply to a Multijurisdictional TID.